 No relationship, whether personal or professional, is flawless.
 A good connection, on the other hand, makes you feel safe, joyful, cared for, respected, and free to be yourself.
 Unhealthy relationships can do a lot of damage to your self-esteem.
 However, there are strategies to deal with an unhealthy relationship that is successful.

-Unhealthy relationships, on the other hand, are those that leave you feeling tired, depleted, and sometimes even distressed.
+On the other hand, unhealthy relationships leave you feeling tired, depleted, and sometimes even distressed.
 You don’t need an unhealthy relationship if you’re operating a business, working with a partner, leading an organization, or managing a team.

 Signs of an Unhealthy Relationship

-It’s critical to understand the warning signs of unhealthy relationships before they get out of hand.
+Understanding the warning signs of unhealthy relationships before they get out of hand is critical.
 This includes the following:

 One person believes the other “can’t live without.”
 If the connection ends, they may threaten to do something drastic.